-This is BBVA's fourth unsecured consumer loans transaction.
-It follows two recent consumer loan transactions, BBVA Autos 2 Fondo de Titulización de Activos and BBVA Consumo 1 Fondo de Titulización de Activos.
+This is BBVA's third unsecured consumer loans transaction following two recent consumer loan transactions: namely, BBVA Autos 1 Fondo de Titulización de Activos and BBVA Autos 2 Fondo de Titulización de Activos.

-In this transaction, the collateral comprises general consumer loans.
-BBVA is active in the securitization market and BBVA Consumo 2 is BBVA's 13th securitization.
-It closely tracks the recent BBVA Consumo 1 transaction that closed in April 2006.
+In this transaction, the collateral is made up of general consumer loans, not specifically auto loans.
+BBVA is active in the securitization market and BBVA Consumo 1 is BBVA's 12th securitization.
+It closely tracks the recent BBVA Autos 2 transaction that closed in December 2005.